MicroShed/mp-starter-vscode-ext/README.md

 # VS Code MicroProfile Starter Extension

-A VS Code extension for the MicroProfile Starter (https://start.microprofile.io/).
-The MicroProfile Starter is a community effort by the MicroProfile community.
+The MicroProfile Starter extension provides support for generating a MicroProfile Maven project with examples based on the Eclipse MicroProfile Starter project (https://start.microprofile.io/) by the MicroProfile community.
+You will be able to generate a project by choosing a MicroProfile version, server and specifications, such as CDI, Config, Health Check, Metrics, and more.
 This extension is hosted under the MicroShed organization.
-This extension makes use of the API https://start.microprofile.io/api/2.

 ## Quick Start
 * Install the extension